 iii.
 NKWU OGBO: 12 Kegs of Palm Wine (Awaliba Ngwo Iri na Abuo) and 1 Gallon of Upwine.

 iv.
-IKPUKPO: (this is money for kola nuts), Awa ji (the same thing as in "OMERE IBI UNO", 80 Awa ji for the youngest Nze (popularly known as Nwata Nze).
-Ikpo Nkpulu is also the same as in the previous stage.
+IKPUKPO: (this is money for kola nuts), Awa ji (the same thing as in "OMERE IBI UNO", in the previous stage.
 Omumu is also the same as in the previous stage.